The low-power modes on the 2833x/2823x devices are similar to the 240x devices. Table 6-39 summarizes the various modes.

 (oscillator and PLL turned off, watchdog not functional)

 |Off||Off||XRS, GPIO port A signal, XNMI, debugger(3)|

 The various low-power modes operate as follows:

 The low-power modes do not affect the state of the output pins (PWM pins included).
 They will be in whatever state the code left them in when the IDLE instruction was executed.
-See the System Control chapter in the TMS320F2802x,TMS320F2802xx Technical Reference Manual for more details.
+See the TMS320x2833x, 2823x system control and interrupts reference guide for more details.